-Crowdfunding means asking your community and your network for support.
+Crowdfunding means asking your community and your network for support in funding your business.
 There are many different ways to crowdfund, and lots of platforms and tools to help you build your crowdfunding campaign.
 This is a great option for small business owners who have strong online networks, and who are internet savvy.

-Lending Circles typically are formed by a community of friends and family who are looking to raise funds for various expenses, such as small business expenses.
+Lending Circles typically are formed by a community of friends and family who are looking to raise funds for various expenses, such as raising money for your business.
 Participants lend money to each other and decide collectively on the total amount to be loaned by the fund.
 Lending Circles usually have each member of the circle contribute part of the total amount to the fund every month, but the timeline can be decided by your circle.
 Every month, someone has access to the total fund and the circle also agrees on the order of the payout.

 Here’s an article from NerdWallet with more information on lending circles and how they can be useful to build credit.

 Below are some platforms to use to start a lending circle.

 Grants are funds for your business that you do not have to pay back.
 Grants can come from the government, from organizations or other businesses, or from foundations.
 Grants can be competitive so make sure your business is eligible before applying!
 Check out this list of grant opportunities.